n-j-91/assignment-solution/README.md

 Instructions below elaborate further about the missing pieces of each application.
 Read them carefully and try to complete what is asked in each step to build and deliver a complete solution.

+If you are unsure or do not know the answers some questions, leave them blank and answer the remaining.

 **IMPORTANT:**
 - **Please clone or fork this repository before attempting.**
 - **Solution / answers should be provided as a single pull request.**